IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Resource Server may cache introspection results for a given access token in case the introspection result contains an expiry field.
 This cache must not extend the period as defined by the expiry field.
 In case no expiry field is provided, the introspection results must not be cached.

 ### 3.102.5 Security Considerations
+The Resource Server must securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.

+At minimum the Authorization Server and Resource Server must support the use of *Bearer* tokens for Resource Server authentication as defined in [OAuth2.1, Section 7.2].
+To obtain a bearer token, the Resource Server may request such a token from the Authorization Server, reusing the client credential grant flow as described in the Get Authorization Token transaction (see [ITI TF-2b: 3.71.4.1.2.1 Client Credential Grant Type](#3714121-client-credential-grant-type)).

+An Authorization Server that claims conformance to the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) should provide the available token introspection authentication options as part of its metadata document.

+*Note:* The use of bearer tokens to authorize the introspect request will not lead to circular references to introspect.
+The Authorization Server is expected to natively understand the bearer tokens it created and therefore does not need to call introspect on itself.

-Resource Server and Authorization Server claiming compliance with this option shall fulfill the security requirements defined in [RFC7662], especially
+Resource Servers and Authorization Servers claiming conformance with this option shall fulfill the security requirements defined in [RFC7662], especially

 - All HTTP transaction must be secured by using TLS or equivalent transport security.